tridentbio/mariner/README.md

 - and optionally [GNU Make](https://www.gnu.org/software/make/), which is included in many distributions, and will allow you to use shorter commands

-## Starting the application locally:
+## Starting the application locally

 Use one of the following to start all core services: